A couple of weeks ago I received this question about innovation metrics via email:

 Failure Is Success

 Metrics like insight velocity help us by separating the success of each idea (ROI) from the success of the team.
 Because teams can be successful by showing that a project will be unsuccessful.Showing an innovation project will be unsuccessful generates an immediate ROI simply by shutting it down.
 Click To Tweet

 A typical corporate project takes at least a year to go from idea to market and costs at least $1.2 million in resources.
-If we can invalidate the idea by spending $200k on a few months of quick experiments, we’ve saved $1 million by not spending it on an idea that we’ve proven isn’t going anywhere.
+If we can invalidate the idea by spending $200k in a few months of quick experiments, then we’ve saved $1 million.
+We’ve saved the money by not spending it on an idea we’ve proven isn’t going anywhere.